maxschmaltz/DERBI/README.md

 from git import Repo Repo.clone_from('https://github.com/maxschmaltz/DERBI', 'DERBI')
 ```
-Installation via `pip install` is not available yet.
-Keep an eye on the updates!

 ## Simple Usage
 Note that DERBI works with [spaCy](https://spacy.io).
 Make sure to have installed any of the [spaCy pipelines for German](https://spacy.io/models/de).